damiand2/google-maps-clustering-maui/README.md

 Or build on Mac where problem does not occur.
 - Error during ios build - clang exited with 1 - most probably missing swift link build step, please consult 'Usage' chapter above

+# Sample app
+- put your google map keys inside androidmanofest.xml file and inside MauiProgram.cs (for iOS)
+- run app, double click on map to zoom in